Give to Local Church or Other Ministries

 At the end of the program, Steve mentioned the book, Simplifying the Money Conversation, by Ron Blue.
-You’ll find it on our website at MoneyWise.org.
+You can find it on our website at MoneyWise.org.
 While you’re there, you can connect with a MoneyWise Coach or access our other books and many free helpful resources.
-You can also find us on Facebook (MoneyWise Media) and join the conversation.
+If you’re active on social media, you can find us on Facebook (MoneyWise Media) and join the conversation.
 Thanks for your prayerful and financial support that helps keep MoneyWise on the air.
 And if you'd like to help, just go to the website and click the Donate tab at the top of the page.

 It’s our way of saying thank you for your gift of $25 or more to MoneyWise.
 The revolutionary concept of The Treasure Principle has transformed how millions view giving.
 This revised and updated edition features a new chapter, plus a bonus section addressing frequently asked questions about how to live generously in everyday life.